 Services and programs are designed so students can focus their interests, build their experience, and broaden their exposure to career opportunities.
 God has a special calling for each student—a unique purpose.
-The Career Services office wants to help each student discern that calling and to better prepare them to make an impact for the Kingdom of God.
+The Career Development Center wants to help each student discern that calling and to better prepare them to make an impact for the Kingdom of God.

-The Career Development Center regularly posts both full and part-time jobs on the ThunderLink portion of the Career Services website: .
-At the start of each school year, Career Services hosts a Part-time Job Fair in conjunction with the Financial Aid office.
+The Career Development Center regularly posts both full and part-time jobs on the ThunderLink page of the website: .
+At the start of each school year, we host a Part-time Job Fair in conjunction with the Financial Aid office.
 Many on-campus and off-campus positions are made available at that venue.

-Student Care & Services exists to enhance students’ capacity to become whole and engaged learners able to service the church and society worldwide.
+Student Care and Services exists to enhance students’ capacity to become whole and engaged learners able to service the church and society worldwide.
 Our vision is to partner with students, equipping them with the tools and resources needed to achieve whole and effective living.
-Student Care & Services comprises the Office of Academic & Disability Services, Career Services, Counseling Center, and Student Health Services.
+Student Care and Services comprises the Office of Academic and Disability Services, Counseling Center, Graduate Student Care and Student Health Services.

-The Office of Academic & Disability Services exists to support individual academic needs as well as cultivate a community-wide attitude of welcome and inclusiveness for students with disabilities.
-ADS provides support and direction for students needing accommodations for specific learning, physical and mental health challenges and is also a campus-wide resource for any student wishing to develop his or her overall academic skill set.
+The Office of Academic and Disability Services exists to enrich and support student learning, promote equal access and cultivate an attitude of welcome and inclusiveness for students with disabilities.
+The ADS Office provides assistance for students needing accommodations for specific learning, physical and mental health challenges and is a campus-wide resource for any student wishing to develop his or her overall academic skill set.
 Through academic counseling and workshops, students are offered the opportunity to improve existing skills, develop new strategies, and access resources that will help enhance their learning experience.
-Individual meetings with the Academic & Disability Services Coordinator are available by appointment.
+Individual meetings with the Academic and Disability Services Coordinator are available by appointment.

-For students with learning, physical and/or mental challenges, as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
+For students with learning, physical and/or mental health challenges that meet the criteria of disability as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
 A student must formally notify the College of his/her disability, either at the time of admission or before the accommodation is requested.
-Requirements include a formal medical or educational evaluation by a physician or licensed learning specialist, a description of what specific accommodations have been offered in the past, and a list of needs and services that will be requested from Wheaton College.
-The Academic & Disability Services Coordinator is available to assist students with any concerns/questions they may have with regard to their individual challenge(s).
-Contact the Office of Academic & Disability Services for further information (630/752-5674).
+Requirements may include a formal medical or educational evaluation by a physician, psychologist, psychiatrist or licensed learning specialist, a description of what specific accommodations have been offered in the past, and a list of needs and services that will be requested from Wheaton College.
+The Director of Academic and Disability Services is available to assist students with any concerns/questions they may have with regard to their individual challenge(s).
+Contact the Office of Academic and Disability Services for further information (630/752-5674).

 During the years of college, students are in the process of developing healthy social, spiritual, and sexual identities, cultivating meaningful relationship, and building accurate self-images.
 When difficulties arise in these areas, we would like to provide a comfortable, affirming and honest atmosphere in which self-exploration can take place.